rixx/cutebit-content/content/conferences/djangoconeu17-27.md

 We want a nice API for this, such as (`plate__year=2017`).
 This can be implemented via a custom `Lookup`, defining a Lookup with the name `year`, and an `as_sql` method, returning a SQL string filtering for a regex plus a list of arguments (the original list twice, due to compiler magic).
 We then can register the lookup on the `CharField`.
-You can add lots of fancy validation logic here, aswell.
+You can add lots of fancy validation logic here, as well.

 But since plate patterns have changed too much, we really want to `.order_by(PlateYear(…))`.
 We could implement this with a very very long `Case`-`When` chaining, implementing that `year` logic in an annotation, then ordering by it.
-Put this in a function (`def PlayteYear(field): return Case(…)`), and boom! you're done.
+Put this in a function (`def PlayteYear(field): return Case(…)`), and boom!
+You're done.

 ## Encapsulating your logic